exVick/Drones_SS2024/README.md

 ## 1. The tasks we had
 Use the provided CardRF dataset to solve the following tasks:
 1. Extract characteristic features for every UAV, distinguishing it from the others.
-2. Use the features to classify (through multi-class model) to determine the type of UAV.
+2. Use the features to classify (through a multi-class model) to determine the type of UAV.
 3. Use the features to determine which activities the UAV is doing.
 4. Distinguish LOS/NLOS.